Iron-Wolf/regexor/README.md

 # Regexor
 A Regex Validator, made with Rust.
-Convert help/man text to their regex counterpart.
-Use this translation to validate command-line
+Convert help/man texts into their regex counterpart.
+The translation is used to validate command-line inputs.

 ## Install
 Rust :